Serves 6-8 – Cooking & prep time 2 hours

 We are so very thankful for every pint and plate full…

-I don’t know about you but I always look forward to dessert at Thanksgiving.
+I don’t know about you but I always look forward to dessert.
 What could be more perfect than a bitter-sweet apple and ale pie.
 We used Wells Sticky Toffee Pudding Ale which compliments this dish perfectly, along with the cinnamon.
 This is definitely an all time favorite in the Yeti household, it holds all the seasonal flavors, that no one can pass up.
 It’s the dessert that will never disappoint, so why not give it a go!

 What you need

 1 tbsp sugar

 1 tsp salt

 1 Cup unsalted butter, cut into 1/2 inch cubes

 2 1/2 Ibs of tart apples.
 Bramley or Granny Smiths, choose your fav